SairaMadrid/Nutrilitious/README.md

 Functions:

 -handleSkillsChange: Updates the user's cooking skills based on checkbox selection.
-handleChange: Handles changes in form inputs and updates the user state accordingly.
+-handleChange: Handles changes in form inputs and updates the user state accordingly.
 -handleRegister: Validates form fields and completes the registration process.
-handleTogglePassword: Toggles the visibility of the password input.
+-handleTogglePassword: Toggles the visibility of the password input.

 2. The form provides user-friendly labels and placeholders for inputs.
 The "Sign up" button submits the form, and any errors are displayed below it.
 A link to the login page is also provided.